munazajamil/SOC-Sysmon-PowerShell-Detection/README.md

 ---

 ### Attack 3 — LSASS Memory Access `T1003.001`
+Local Security Authority Subsystem Services, windows passwords vault, which store all paswords in memory, used to dump passwords and credentials.
-Opened a handle to the **LSASS process** (Windows password vault) — simulating the first step of credential dumping tools like Mimikatz.
+Opened a handle to the **LSASS process** (Windows password vault) — simulating the first step of credential dumping tools like Mimikatz (open-source post-exploitation tool for Windows that extracts sensitive authentication credentials directly from memory).

 ```powershell
 $lsass = Get-Process lsass